fwoerister/ckanext-versioned-mongodatastore/README.rst

 ckanext-mongodatastore
 ======================

 The MongoDatastore is a datastore implementation for CKAN, that uses MongoDB for storing data records.
-One aspect of this implementation is, that it follows the `RDA recommendations for Data Citation <https://doi.org/10.15497/RDA00016>`_.
+One aspect of this implementation is, that it follows the `RDA Recommendations for Data Citation <https://doi.org/10.15497/RDA00016>`_.
 This guarantiees citability for every query that is submited to this datastore implementation.

 .. image:: images/BigPicture.png

-As this extension provides an implementation of the `IDatastoreBackend <https://docs.ckan.org/en/latest/maintaining/datastore.html#extending-datastore>`_, the DataStore API can be used as before.
+As this extension provides an implementation of the `IDatastoreBackend <https://docs.ckan.org/en/latest/maintaining/datastore.html#extending-datastore>`_, therefore the DataStore API can be used as before.

 ------------
 Requirements
 ------------

+This CKAN extension is tested on CKAN 2.7 running on Python 2.7.

-To run this plugin, a CKAN instance already has to be installed.
-In addition to the PostgreSQL database a MongoDB instance is required.
-To retrieve the PIDs in the UI, the CKAN plugin 'datacitator' has to be installed
+To run this plugin beside an CKAN instance a MongoDB and a PostgreDB instance is required.
+The MongoDB is needed for storing the data records and the Postgre instance is used as a QueryStore, descriped in the RDA Recommendations.
+For both instances a connection string has to be set in the CKAN config file.

 ------------
 Installation